okta/okta-aspnet/docs/aspnet4x-webapi.md

 }
 ```

-## That's it!

-Placing the `[Authorize]` attribute on your controllers or actions will require a valid access token for those routes.
-This package will [parse and validate the access token](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth#oauth-flows) and populate `Http.Context` with a limited set of user information.

 # Configuration Reference

 The `OktaWebApiOptions` class configures the Okta middleware.
 You can see all the available options in the table below: